What was, what is coming up……

 see below the remaining exhibitions’ programme

-(each exhibition are with selected/invited artists from current and/or former HS projects)
+Latest curated exhibition activities with selected/invited artists from current and/or former HS projects:

 CHAINreaction, Atta Gallery, Bangkok, Thailand, 11 January–25 February 2018